dkondor/wstroke/README.md

 ### What works

  - Importing saved strokes from "actions" files created with Easystroke (just run `wstroke-config`).
- - Drawing and recognizing stokes.
+ - Drawing and recognizing strokes.
  - Actions on the active view: close, minimize, (un)maximize, move, resize (select "WM Action" and the appropriate action).
  - Actions to activate another Wayfire plugin (typical desktop interactions are under "Global Action"; "Custom Plugin" can be used with giving the plugin activator name directly), only supported for some plugins, see [here](https://github.com/WayfireWM/wayfire/issues/1811).
  - Generating keypresses ("Key" action).
  - Generating mouse clicks ("Button" action).
  - Generating modifiers ("Ignore" action -- only works in combination with mouse clicks, not the keyboard).
+ - Emulating touchpad "gestures" with mouse movement, such as scrolling or pinch zoom in apps that support it ("Touchpad Gesture" action; "Scroll" action from Easystroke will be converted to this).
  - Running commands as a gesture action.
  - Getting keybindings and mouse button bindings in the configuration for actions.
  - Recording strokes (slight change: these have to be recorded on a "canvas", cannot be drawn anywhere like with Easystroke; also, recording strokes requires using a different mouse button).